NJPW Strong preview: The card for tonight's show - Pro Wrestling Dot Net

 The following matches are advertised for tonight’s NJPW Strong streaming series.

--Barrett Brown and Misterioso vs. Ricky Gibson and Eddie Pearl in a NJPW Strong Openweight Tag Team Title tournament first round match
+-Christopher Daniels and Yuya Uemura vs. Shane Haste and Mikey Nicholls in a NJPW Strong Openweight Tag Team Title tournament semifinal match

+-Mascara Dorada, Rocky Romero, and David Finlay vs. Negro Casas, Adrian Quest, and Lucas Riley

 Powell’s POV: NJPW Strong streams Saturdays at 7CT/8ET on New Japan World.
 Dot Net staffer Colin McGuire’s written reviews and Dot Net Members’ exclusive audio reviews are typically available on Sundays.